 Fractures of small bones (hand and foot) require 1.0–1.6 mm K-wires.

 The size of the K-wire should be chosen according to the size of the fragment.
-For example, a fracture of the medial epicondyle of the humerus needs a K-wire of smaller diameter than a fracture of the lateral humeral condyle.
+For example, a fracture of the medial epicondyle of the humerus requires a K-wire of smaller diameter than a fracture of the lateral humeral condyle.

-For example, for bilateral crossed K-wiring of a supracondylar humeral fracture 1.6 mm K-wires can be used, whereas for radial divergent wiring of the same fracture 2.0 mm K-wires are preferable.
+For example, for bilateral crossed K-wiring of a supracondylar humeral fracture, 1.6 mm K-wires can be used, whereas for radial divergent wiring of the same fracture, 2.0 mm K-wires are preferable.